Velocidex/velociraptor-docs/content/blog/2021/2021-08-18-velociraptor-and-etw/_index.md

 a provider that will provider relevant data.

-In this post we explore how you might develop new ETW based queries by discovering new providers and experiementing with novel detection rules.
+In this post we explore how you might develop new ETW based queries by discovering new providers and experimenting with novel detection rules.

 ETW is designed to be self documented via `manifest` files, so each